-- The building, septic system and well shall be accurately staked in the field by a licensed Land Surveyor in the State of Connecticut, prior to construction. - 2.
-Topsoil shall be removed and in the area of the primary leaching field scarified, prior to placement of septic fill.
-Septic fill specifications are as follows: - Max. percent of gravel (material between No. 4 & 3 inch sieves) = 45%
+- The building, septic system and well shall be accurately staked in the field by a licensed Land Surveyor in the State of Connecticut, - Max. percent of gravel (material between No. 4 & 3 inch sieves) = 45%

 GRADATION OF FILL (MINUS GRAVEL)